 Weather Patterns

-One of the first things to consider when navigating New York City's subway system is the weather patterns throughout the year.
+One of the first things to consider when navigating New York City's subway system is the Weather Patterns throughout the year.
 The city experiences four distinct seasons, with hot and humid summers, cool and crisp autumns, cold and snowy winters, and mild springs.
 It's important to keep in mind that weather conditions can greatly affect subway travel, so it's best to plan ahead and be prepared.
 During the summer months, temperatures in New York City can reach up to 90°F (32°C) with high levels of humidity.
 This can make traveling on the subway feel uncomfortable and stuffy, especially during rush hour.It's important to stay hydrated and dress in light, breathable clothing to stay cool while riding the subway.
 In the fall, temperatures start to cool down and the city experiences colorful foliage.
 However, rain and wind can also be common during this season, so it's important to have an umbrella or rain jacket handy when traveling on the subway.
 Winter in New York City can bring freezing temperatures and heavy snowfall.
 This can lead to delays and service changes on the subway, so it's important to check for any updates before heading out.
 It's also important to bundle up and wear appropriate winter gear when riding the subway.
 Spring in New York City is a beautiful time of year with milder temperatures and blooming flowers.

 However, rain and wind can still be common during this season, so it's best to be prepared with an umbrella or rain jacket when using the subway.